ddavignon/item-catalog/README.md

 This program uses third-party auth with Google or Facebook.
 Some of the technologies used to build this application include Flask, Bootsrap, Jinja2, and SQLite.

-## Why This Project?
-#### (From Udacity Project Overview)
-Modern web applications perform a variety of functions and provide amazing features and utilities to their users; but deep down, it’s really all just creating, reading, updating and deleting data.
-In this project, you’ll combine your knowledge of building dynamic websites with persistent data storage to create a web application that provides a compelling service to your users.

 ## Skills used for this project
 - Python